Political positions of Donald Trump: District of Columbia statehood

-Donald Trump is opposed to DC statehood.
+Trump is opposed to D.C. statehood.
 In 2020, Donald Trump indicated that if the statehood legislation for Washington, D.C. passes both houses of Congress, he would veto the admission legislation.

 Education

 2016 campaign

 Trump has stated his support for school choice and local control for primary and secondary schools.
 On school choice he's commented, "Our public schools are capable of providing a more competitive product than they do today.
 Look at some of the high school tests from earlier in this century and you'll wonder if they weren't college-level tests.
 And we've got to bring on the competition—open the schoolhouse doors and let parents choose the best school for their children.
 Education reformers call this school choice, charter schools, vouchers, even opportunity scholarships.
 I call it competition—the American way."

 Trump has blasted the Common Core State Standards Initiative, calling it a "total disaster".
-Trump has asserted that Common Core is "education through Washington, D.C.", a claim which Politifact and other journalists have rated "false", since the adoption and implementation of Common Core is a state choice, not a federal one.
+Trump has asserted that Common Core is "education through Washington, D.C.", a claim which PolitiFact and other journalists have rated "false", since the adoption and implementation of Common Core is a state choice, not a federal one.

 Trump has stated that Ben Carson will be "very much involved in education" under a Trump presidency.
-Carson rejects the theory of evolution, believes that "home-schoolers do the best, private schoolers next best, charter schoolers next best, and public schoolers worst"; he said that he wanted to "take the federal bureaucracy out of education."
+Carson rejects the theory of evolution and believes that "home-schoolers do the best, private schoolers next best, charter schoolers next best, and public schoolers worst"; he said that he wanted to "take the federal bureaucracy out of education."

 Trump has proposed redirecting $20 billion in existing federal spending to block grants to states to give poor children vouchers to attend a school of their family's choice (including a charter school, private school, or online school).
 Trump did not explain where the $20 billion in the federal budget would come from.
 Trump stated that "Distribution of this grant will favor states that have private school choice and charter laws."

 Presidency

 As president, Trump chose Republican financier Betsy DeVos, a prominent Michigan charter school advocate, as Secretary of Education.
 The nomination was highly controversial; The Washington Post education writer Valerie Strauss wrote that "DeVos was considered the most controversial education nominee in the history of the nearly 40-year-old Education Department."
 On the confirmation vote the Senate split 50/50 (along party lines, with two Republican senators joining all Democratic senators to vote against confirmation).
-Vice President Mike Pence used his tie-breaking vote to confirm the nomination, the first time in U.S. history that this has occurred.
+Vice President Mike Pence used his tie-breaking vote to confirm the nomination, the first time in U.S. history that occurred.

+2024 campaign

+During his 2024 presidential campaign, Trump expressed opposition to the use of academic tenure and diversity, equity, and inclusion programs in U.S. educational institutions.